Twigonometry/CTF-Tools/README.md

 Provides functionality for repeating GET/POST requests, with 'payload' options similar to Burp Suite that iterate over a range of numbers.

 ## Password Cracker
 Password cracker using precomputed hash dictionaries with various algorithms, operating over a given wordlist.
 This wordlist **must be saved** in the CTF-Tools/password_cracker/wordlists directory beforehand.

 When typing the name of the wordlist, ensure you include the file extension!
 For example,

 ```
 Enter name of wordlist to be used (should be saved in /wordlists)
 rockyou-25.txt
 ```

+When running passcrack.py, **make sure you are in the CTF-Tools/password_cracker directory**, otherwise the password cracker will not be able to find the chosen wordlist.

 ### Brute Force Attack